 You’ll never run out of ways to indulge in Seattle.
 From sky-high fine dining to sourdough clam chowder bowls on the waterfront, a wondrous array of food speckles the shoreline of this great Washington city.

 Just outside of the city, Woodinville Wine Country is a growing wine collective, which is open for tasting.
 Plus, make sure to check out the Pacific Northwest’s growing microbrew beer scene.
 Seattle is rich with independent breweries – some large, some small, and all with interesting and unique brews to discover.
-Check out the Fremont neighborhood for a wide selection of craft breweries.
+Check out the Fremont and Ballard neighborhoods for a wide selection of craft breweries.
+Our favorites are Aslan, Hales, Fremont Brewing, Cloudburst and Peddler.

 Hidden Seattle Gems